webpack/gsoc/docs/proposal-guidelines.md

 ## Proposal Structure

+> **💡 Tip**: Use our [webpack GSoC Proposal Template](../assets/templates/webpack%20GSoC%20Proposal%20Template.pdf) as a starting point for your proposal structure.

 ### 1. Title and Problem (1-2 paragraphs)

 Start with a clear title and explain the specific problem you're solving: